wemgl/dalia/README.md

 ```

 ## Customization
-Dalia expects to find the configuration file at `~/.dalia/config` but the location of the
+Dalia expects to find its configuration file at `~/.dalia` but that location
-configuration file can be changed by setting the `DALIA_CONFIG_PATH` environment variable.
+can be changed by setting the `DALIA_CONFIG_PATH` environment variable to somewhere
+else and putting a file named `config` there instead.